Lead Paint in Homes: How to Spot It & What to Do

 There are visual signs that can help you determine if your house has lead paint without conducting a test.
 These visual clues include alligatoring (crinkling of paint that forms a surface resembling alligator scales), chalky residue, chipping, and peeling or flaking paint.
 A test is still recommended to confirm the lead levels in your home.

 The cost of professional lead paint removal varies based on the size of the area and how severe the issue is.
 Because the materials and safety procedures required are more involved than a standard paint job, costs are typically higher.
-Boise Painting will provide an accurate estimate after inspecting your property.
+Boise Commercial and Residential Painting will provide an accurate estimate after inspecting your property.

 No, you cannot remove lead paint yourself because it is highly dangerous and risky for your health.
 Hire a certified contractor to remove lead paint.